kubewarden/user-group-psp-policy/README.md

 `overwrite` attribute can be set `true` only with the rule `MustRunAs`.
 This flag configure the policy to mutate the `runAsUser` or `runAsGroup` despite of the value present in the request.
 Even if the value is a valid one.
 The default value of this attribute is `false`.

+This policy can inspect Pod resources, but can also operate against "higher order" Kuberenetes resource like Deployment, ReplicaSet, DaemonSet, ReplicationController, Job and CronJob.

+It's up to the operator to decide which kind of resources the policy is going to inspect.
+That is done when declaring the policy.

+There are pros and cons to both approaches:

+- Have the policy inspect low level resources, like Pod.
+Different kind of Kubernetes resources (be them native or CRDs) can create Pods.
+By having the policy target Pod objects, there's the guarantee all the Pods are going to be compliant.
+However, this could lead to some confusion among end users of the cluster: their high level Kubernetes resources would be successfully created, but they would stay in a non reconciled state.
+For example, a Deployment creating a non-compliant Pod would be created, but it would never have all its replicas running.
+The end user would have to do some debugging to finally understand why this is happening.
+- Have the policy inspect higher order resource (e.g. Deployment): the end users will get immediate feedback about the rejections.
+However, there's still the chance that some non compliant pods are created by another high level resource (be it native to Kubernetes, or a CRD).

 ### Examples

 To enforce that user and groups must be set and it should be in the defined ranges: